 Facts (Adoption Rate)

-Overall the cloud covers approximately 25 percent across SaaS, IaaS, and PaaS.
+Overall the cloud covers approximately 25 percent across SaaS, IaaS, and PaaS(cloud service models).
 However, various platforms invest more than 30 percent of IT budgets in the cloud, led by healthcare at 33 percent, technology hosting (32 percent), and consumer products (32 percent), reported by Flexera.

 Cloud computing solutions offer a large number of benefits to businesses, from low costs to better disaster recovery.
 The Cloud Industry Forum of the UK (CIF) found that 88% of UK businesses have adopted cloud services, which is an increase of 83% since their research conducted in 2010.
 Once the final decision has been made to adopt cloud computing, IT managers must decide which model of cloud services to use: IaaS, PaaS, or SaaS.
 Most companies use a combination of all three services, as each offers a different type of solution in various businesses.